Flabellina pedata (Montagu, 1815)

 - Coryphella landsburgii (Alder & Hancock, 1846)

 This aeolidacean typically measures 10-15 mm in length although there have been reports of 40 mm specimens.
 The body is quite transparent and has a pink-purplish overall color, also in the head, the rhinophores, oral and propodials palps.
 The rhinophores are simple, without lamellae and have an iridescent white tip.
 Eyes are located on the base of the rhinophores.
 Oral palps are of the same length than the rhinophores and also have an iridescent white tip.
-The cerata are gathered in 6-7 groups on each side of the dorsum.
-The cerata of each group grow from lateral expansions of the body, more developed in the first group, each one having 2 or 3 cerata.
+The cerata are grouped in 6-7 groups on each side of the dorsum and grow directly from the body of the animal forming groups of 2 or 3 cerata each.
 The digestive gland in the cerata is coloured light brown, dark brown, orange or red depending on the specimens.
 The genital opening is located below the first group of cerata on the right or the body.
 The foot is transparent.

 This aeolidacean lives on hydrarians in dark shallow vertical walls.
 It has been cited on several genus of hydroids and that it presumably eats like the sertularid Abietinaria, the plumularid Aglaophenia or the athecate Eudendrium, over which it usually the spawn.